caadxyz/ikuku.cn/cases/detalk.md

 Question

 Introduction
 1. Tell us about yourself?
-(Anything you want to talk more here?)
 Grow up in Singapore; trained and practiced as architect in LA and London; move to Rotterdam and start Green Sparrow…

 Creative working